paying-services/demo-azure-function/README.md

+# the way to acces tojenby post is shown on here

 https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-client-creds-grant-flow#get-a-token

+# they way to integrate keyvault with logic app is on here

-* enSure that logic have key vault secret user in logic app´
+* ensure that logic have key vault secret user in logic app´

 ![alt text](image-1.png)

 add your secret in key vault